Directed by Jim McKay | Written by Vince Gilligan | 48 min

 -Speaking of Hank, he’s grown on me big time over the last couple episodes.
 He was kind of a prick in the pilot, but he’s now a lovable wiseass.

 -One of the more heartwarming moments of the episode is when Jesse sits in his childhood bedroom and looks through his old possessions.
 Among the toys and family photos, he finds a crude drawing of Mr. White with a beaker up his ass.
-It’s a high school chemistry quiz from years ago in which Jesse had gotten an F.
+It’s a high school chemistry quiz from years ago, on which Jesse received an F.

 -Has there ever been a more insufferable character than Ken, the lawyer douchebag who gets his BMW blown up by Walt?
 There is no doubt in my mind that Ken is the most vile, evil and intolerable character in the entire Breaking Bad universe.
 He also appears in a season two episode of Better Call Saul, the spin-off series to Breaking Bad.